robrobbins/I/README.md

 Note that we are not using the actual namespace provided by the file (that would have been 'jQuery' or '$') as we do with our own files.

+####Jquery Plugin Caveat

+You should wrap the anonymous function that jQuery plugins execute in like so:

+	I.amDefined('jquery', function() {
+		//plugin source here
+	});

+This way your jQuery plugins won't try to locate jQuery itself before it is done parsing.
+Considering the size difference of jQuery itself verses most plugins this is a very likely scenario.

+The next version of i.js (ETA this weekend) adds prefetch/caching of scripts a la' Stoyan's [preload](http://www.phpied.com/preload-then-execute/).
+Which works well for this and doesn't require wrapping the source code.

 This is definitely the Alpha release of Depwriter as it is in a very raw state, but you can use it now if you follow a couple of simple set-up steps (see the source).